Calendar Clock logo Calendar Clock Administrator logo

 How to start using a day clock

-Introducing a day clock to a person with dementia may be challenging.
-These challenges can roughly be divided in four phases: choosing a device, setting up a device, introducing the device to the person with dementia, and introducing the device to caretakers.
+Introducing a day clock to a person with dementia can be challenging.
+These challenges can be roughly divided in four phases: choosing a device, setting up a device, introducing the device to the person with dementia, and introducing the device to caretakers.
 This article provides guidance in each of these four phases.

 Choosing a device - Should I get a day clock or an elderly tablet?

-Elderly tablets are tablets with the core features of a “normal” tablet, but without the same complexity.
+Elderly tablets are devices with the core features of a regular tablet, but without the complexity.
 Using these tablets, one can often still send emails, play games, and browse the internet.
-These devices are therefore ideal for those that still want to interact with technology, but may find modern devices complicated.
+These devices are ideal for individuals who still want to interact with technology, but find modern devices complex to use.

 Some phases in which an elderly tablet may be suitable are: early-stage Alzheimer’s disease, early- and mid-stage Parkinson’s disease, and rehabilitation from a stroke or traumatic brain injury.

-Day clocks are tablets with a focus presenting a clear overview of the day and time whilst requiring minimal interactivity.
+Day clocks, often referred to as dementia clocks or memory clocks, are focused on presenting a clear overview of the day and time with minimal interactivity.
 Often, these devices should more be viewed as remotely controllable displays than as actual tablets.
 These devices are therefore ideal for those that no longer want to interact with devices but want support in their routine and structure.

-Some phases in which a day clock may be suitable are: moderate- and -late stage Alzheimer’s, advanced-stage Parkinson’s, acute phase stoke or traumatic brain injury survivors, and stroke or traumatic brain injury survivors with severe cognitive dysfunction.
+Day clocks may be suitable in phases such as: moderate- and -late stage Alzheimer’s, advanced-stage Parkinson’s, acute phase stoke or traumatic brain injury survivors, and stroke or traumatic brain injury survivors with severe cognitive dysfunction.

 Example of a day clock